shudv/memotable/README.md

 > **The correct way to memoize indexed and ordered keyed-collections.**
 >
 > Most web apps don’t need collection memoization.
+The additional code complexity is not worth it.
 The DOM is almost always the real bottleneck for performance.
 > That said, when you are processing huge amounts of data (e.g. a realtime dashboard or a fully-offline app), `memotable` gives you the _correct_ memoizable primitive.

 ## Why memotable?